stivale/stivale/STIVALE.md

                       //        this flag is now reserved as KASLR is enabled in the
                       //        bootloader configuration instead.
 Presently
                       //        reserved and unused.
+                      // bit 3  If set to 1, all pointers, except otherwise noted,
+                      //        are to be offset to the higher half.
+That is,
+                      //        their value will be their physical address plus
+                      //        0xffff800000000000 with 4-level paging or
+                      //        0xff00000000000000 with 5-level paging on x86_64.
                       // All other bits are undefined and must be 0.

     uint16_t framebuffer_width;   // These 3 values are parsed if a graphics mode